OrganAssist Version 3.2

 OrganAssist has been tested with several Content organs and so should work correctly.

-Hauptwerk Versions 4.0 to 4.2 are fully supported.
+Hauptwerk Versions 4.2 and greater are fully supported.
 Please refer to the earlier section on Configuring Hauptwerk in the Creating new organs section.

 Instruments by Johannus and Makin are fully supported.

-Earlier instruments use a different system than later ones - so there are 2 options in the Manufacturer list.
+Earlier instruments use a different system - so there are 2 options in the list.

 If you are unsure – try configuring an instrument using the second option and if you encounter any problems, switch to the first one.
 If the wrong option is chosen, you will often find a problem that the General Cancel button does not clear stops correctly within OrganAssist.